 I won’t break down the daily cost because I am lazy, and I am terrible at it, but since I used Alipay to pay for both of us most of the time, I have an estimate:

-Unless you are looking for Michelin restaurants and luxury shopping, I’d say around 1200 RMB per person will be enough for eating out three meals a day plus fika (Swedish term for snack time), transportation, tourist attraction tickets, and souvenirs.
+Unless you are looking for Michelin restaurants and luxury shopping, I’d say around 1200 RMB per person will be enough for eating out three meals a day plus an afternoon coffee, transportation, tourist attraction tickets, and souvenirs.
 Accommodation not included.

 Finally, here is a list of money-related event that has happened to me throughout the year living in Shanghai:

 - The store doesn’t accept Visas and Mastercards.

 - The ATM doesn’t take Visas and Mastercards.

 - The restaurants only take Alipay or Wechat Pay.

 - I try to pay with my UnionPay debit card, but the machine is broken.

 - I try to pay with Wechat Pay, but the store only accepts Alipay, cash, and credit card.

 - I try to pay with Alipay, but the store only accepts Wechat Pay, cash, and credit card.